A Prayer for George the Snail

 Or a snail?

 It depends.
 We, homo sapiens, want to be saved from the fire, from flood, from the rising fear of overwhelming waters.
 A remnant, according to scripture, will be saved.
 Not all will be saved.
 A remnant.
-Which means, concretely, many will die in this age.
+This means, concretely, many will die in this age.
 Some will survive.
 Some will not.

 When Isaiah speaks of the return of the remnant out of its forced exile, the prophet speaks in creational terms, speaking of the way in which God promises to rescue even the dead from the grave.